 Declines have also been seen in Northern Europe and may be occurring in the rest of the world.
 It is thought that habitat loss or fragmentation is one of the main drivers of these declines, such as changes in farming practices and increasing urbanisation.
 Moths are considered good indicators of environmental and land-use change, and as such these trends in moth populations add to the concerns over general biodiversity declines.

 Many gardens are already good habitats for moths.
 By planting night-flowering, nectar-rich plants, which have specifically evolved to attract nocturnal insects, more moths can be attracted to the garden.
-Lists of plants that can attract a wide range of pollinators can be found at RHS Perfect for Pollinators.
+Lists of plants that can attract a wide range of pollinators can be found at RHS Plants for Pollinators.